Pokecord-Official/Pokecord-Guide/index.md

-# About
+# About The Bot

-Pokecord++ is a discord bot designed for users who are willing to learn or play around with actual Pokémon mechanics.
-Unlike most other discord-based Pokémon experiences, Pokecord++ is more focused towards Pokémon battles as opposed to collection.
+Pokecord++ is a Discord bot built for users who want to engage with authentic Pokémon mechanics.
+Unlike most Discord-based Pokémon bots that prioritize collecting, Pokecord++ is centered around strategic battles and competitive gameplay.
+It rewards players who take the time to learn real battle systems, offering a more skill-based and faithful experience.

+# About The Guide

+This guide helps users navigate the core features of Pokecord++, explaining how to use the bot effectively.
+It highlights key mechanics and points out areas where they differ from the official Pokémon games.
+The guide is written with regular users in mind, so it skips over internal logic, technical details, and backend behavior that aren’t relevant to typical gameplay.

 ## Adding The Bot